+Virginia classrooms, though under another name, we the constitutionally charged body of the

+State Legislature declare:
-- (g) Assessment and accountability of school and school system performance and processes.
-In accordance with §29A-3B-1 et seq. of this code, the state board shall establish by rule a system of education performance measures to evaluate the quality of education and the preparation of students based on the annual measures of student, school and school system performance and progress.
-The system of education performance measures shall provide information to the state board, the Legislature and the Governor, upon which they may determine whether a thorough and efficient system of schools is being provided.
-The system of education performance measures shall include: - (1) The assessment of student, school and school system performance and progress based on the annual measures established pursuant to subsection (e) (f) of this section;

-(2) The evaluation of records, reports and other documents that provide information on the quality of education and compliance with statutes, policies and standards: and
+175 (A) That Common Core, Next Generation Standards and College and Career Readiness Standards, being one and the same, or any curriculum based on, derived from or related in any 176 177 way to the above list may not be adopted by the State Board of Education: 178 (B) That the state board may not accept any federal educational funds if they are tied to 179 adopting a curriculum or testing standard without the approval of the Legislature; 180 (C) That the State Board of Education is charged with selecting an assessment test that 181 cannot be based on or used as an assessment for Common Core, Next Generation Standards or 182 College and Career Readiness Curriculum; and 183 (D) That any testing standard adopted by the State Board of Education must be approved 184 by the majority in the Legislature.
+(2) In accordance with §29A-3B-1 et seq. of this code, the state board shall establish by 185 186 rule a system of education performance measures to evaluate the quality of education and the 187 preparation of students based on the annual measures of student, school and school system 188 performance and progress.
+The system of education performance measures shall provide 189 information to the state board, the Legislature and the Governor, upon which they may determine 190 whether a thorough and efficient system of schools is being provided.
+The system of education 191 performance measures shall include: (1) (A) The assessment of student, school and school system performance and progress 192 193 based on the annual measures established pursuant to subsection (e) of this section; 194 (2) (B) The evaluation of records, reports and other documents that provide information 195 on the quality of education and compliance with statutes, policies and standards: and 196 (3) (C) The review of school and school system electronic strategic improvement plans.
+197 (h) Uses of school and school system assessment information. - The state board shall 198 use information from the system of education performance measures to assist it in ensuring that 199 a thorough and efficient system of schools is being efficiently provided and to improve student, 200 school and school system performance and progress.
+Information from the system of education performance measures further shall be used by the state board for these purposes, including, but not limited to, the following:

-- (3) The review of school and school system electronic strategic improvement plans. - (h) Uses of school and school system assessment information.
-The state board shall use information from the system of education performance measures to assist it in ensuring that a thorough and efficient system of schools is being efficiently provided and to improve student, school and school system performance and progress.
-Information from the system of education performance measures further shall be used by the state board for these purposes, including, but not limited to, the following: - (1) Determining accountability and accreditation for schools and school system approval status as required by state board rule and any federal law or regulations; and - (2) Holding schools and school systems accountable for the efficient use of existing resources to meet or exceed the standards; and - (3) Targeting additional resources when necessary to improve performance and progress.
+- (1) Determining accountability and accreditation for schools and school system approval status as required by state board rule and any federal law or regulations; and - (2) Holding schools and school systems accountable for the efficient use of existing resources to meet or exceed the standards; and - (3) Targeting additional resources when necessary to improve performance and progress.